What is a Foot Valve?

 Table of contents

-- Strainer on a foot valve
+How does a foot valve work?

 Foot valve parts and features